- CLASS: Reptilia (Reptiles)

 And we now have an interactive zone for close encounters: when a keeper is present, guests can enter the zone and feed vegetable snacks to the tortoises and, perhaps, offer a neck scratch, which the animals love!
 Tortoises are attracted to the colors found in flowers, which are one of their favorite foods.
 Try wearing your brightest clothing, and see if you get the attention of a Galápagos tortoise!

-The Galápagos Islands were discovered in 1543 by Spanish explorers.
+The arrival of humans: The Galápagos Islands were discovered in 1543 by Spanish explorers.
 The animals on these islands had never seen humans, and there were no large predators there to hunt them.
 They were completely unafraid, because they had never been threatened.
 But the humans became a threat to the tortoises.
 They hunted them for food for many years, and settlers also introduced new animals to the islands—goats and cattle ate the plants the tortoises needed, and pigs rooted for tortoise eggs and ate them.

 When pirates, whaling ships, and merchantmen came through the Galápagos Islands from the 17th through 19th centuries, sailors loaded the large tortoises on their ships to use for food during the rest of their long voyage.
 Tortoise populations that once numbered in the tens of thousands were reduced to thousands, then hundreds, and even tens.
 What nature had taken millions of years to create, humans had nearly destroyed in a few generations.